 637 E. Whipp Rd.
 Centerville, OH 45459

 Fairhaven’s indoor children’s play area provides a free, safe, clean place for children ages 0-6 to play, while allowing parents and caregivers the opportunity to connect with friends and other families.
 The soft play area is only for children ages 0-2.
 The tube play area is recommended for children ages 3-6.
 All children must be under adult supervision.
-FREE The Play Area is open to the public Monday-Friday, 12:00-4:00 PM.
+FREE The Play Area is open to the public with reservations.
 Southwest Ohio Parent Tip– No food and drink allowed.

 2078 E Dorothy Ln, Kettering, OH 45420